Data and Information

 Definition of Data

-Data are raw facts.
-They are figures, words and symbols that have not been processed or put into meaningful form.
-Data can be referred to as raw material from which information is produced.
+Data refers to raw facts, figures, words, and symbols that have not been processed or organized into a meaningful form.
+Think of data as the raw material from which information is produced.

 Types of Data